mankaine/Finance_program/README.md

 Written in Python.
 Most ideal to run in a Python interpreter/Terminal<br />

 ### REPOSITORY CHANGELOG
+#### 9/14/2016
+Program now import previous session of transactions and budgets when initialized.

 #### 9/12/2016
 Introducing ver.
 1.1!<br />
 Program now imports the previous session when initialized.